dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 In each category there is a product ladder in the prospect's mind.
 On each rung is a brand name.

 For example, Avis excelled when it admitted it's role as No. 2 in car rentals.
-Avis famoulsy ran the campaign tagline "*Avis is only No. 2 in rent-a-cars.
+Avis famously ran the campaign tagline "*Avis is only No. 2 in rent-a-cars.
 So why go with us?
 We try harder"*

 The mind is selective.
 Prospects use their ladders in deciding which information to accept and which information to reject.
 In general, a mind only admits new information which is consistent with existing beliefs.

 How many rungs on a category ladder?
 It depends on the product.
 If the product is used daily there tends to be many rungs (word opportunities); however, products which are purchased infrequently are low-interest and are likely to have fewer rungs.

 A relationship exists between your rung on the ladder and market share.
-Each next rung on the ladder typically has half the market share of the rung preceeeding it.
+Each next rung on the ladder typically has half the market share of the rung preceding it.

 What's the maximum number of rungs on a ladder?
 There appears to be a rule of seven in the prospect's mind.